-There are some basic guidelines when it comes
+There are some basic

-to edible flowers.
-Much of this information is pure common sense, but it's important to be mindful when venturing into new gastronomic pursuits.
+guidelines when it comes to edible flowers.
+It is important to be mindful when venturing into new gastronomic pursuits.
 Many of us do not have a family connection of an experienced "elder" to tell us which flowers might be safely edible, so it's good to review some basics.